Chisom83/Northwind_project/README.md

 The performance of the best/worst selling product is due to one of the following:

-1. Best Selling Products
+- Best Selling Products

    - The products are well marketed and meet high customer demand.

    - They are consistently avaliable and competitive pricing.

-2. Worst Selling Products
+- Worst Selling Products

    - They are new products and haven't gained market traction yet.

    - Lack of avaliability, low quality and lack of awareness of the product.

 #### Recommendation
-1. Stock Management:
+- Stock Management:

     - Increase inventory for the best selling product to meet growing demand.

-2. Improvement for Worst Selling Products
+- Improvement for Worst Selling Products

    - Collaboration with suppliers or manufacturers to understand the product issue and address potential quality or supply chain issues.

-3. Customer Analysis:
+- Customer Analysis:

    - Conduct surveys and gather feedback to understand why customers are not really purchasing the worst selling products.

    - The insight gotten from the survey should be used to improve marketing strategies and feedback should be given to the supplliers or manufacturers to improve product features and pricing.

-4. Marketing Campaigns:
+- Marketing Campaigns:

     - targeted promotions should be run for new product in stock to increase awareness and trial purchases.

 3. Can you identify any key customers?

 To identify key customers, the following steps were taken:

+#### Visualization
  - Chart Type: Bar Chart

  - Y - Axis: customer_id